/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Famagusta: St Nicholas Cathedral, Venetian Palace remnants & city walls

 Today we drive from Kyrenia to the ancient city-kingdom of Salamis.
-This extensive site was founded, according to legend, by ancient Greek hero, the archer Teucer, who fought beside his giant brother, Ajax, in the Trojan War.
-Greek mythology records Teucer trying to return to his ancestral homeland, the Greek island of Salamis, at the end of the war, but Poseidon, God of the Sea who favoured the Trojans, caused rough seas and strong winds to scatter the Greek fleet in various directions.
+This extensive site was founded, according to legend, by an ancient Greek hero, the archer Teucer, who fought beside his more famous brother Ajax in the Trojan War.
+Greek mythology records Teucer trying to return to his ancestral homeland, the Greek island of Salamis, at the end of the war, but Poseidon, god of the sea who favoured the Trojans, caused rough seas and strong winds to scatter the Greek fleet in various directions.
 Teucer and his ships were blown off course, finally landing on the fine sandy shores of eastern Cyprus, where he founded the city-kingdom of “Salamina” or Salamis, named after his home island in the sea opposite Athens.
-The newly established port city of Salamis grew in importance around 1200 BC.
-At this time, the inhabitants of nearby Enkomi, whose harbour was silting up, developed Salamis as a major harbour for the export of Cyprus’ famous copper.
-By the 8th century BC Salamis was the most important commercial centre on the island, and by the 6th century BC its wealth was enriching its Persian Imperial overlords.
-After the death of Alexander the Great, who had taken the island from the Persians in 333 BC, Cyprus was integrated into the realm of the Egyptian Ptolemies (295 BC).
-The site today has a number of important remains, including a theatre and gymnasium.
+Archaeology suggests that the port city of Salamis was established in the 11th century BCE, as the harbour of nearby Enkomi was silting up.
+By the 8th century BCE Salamis was the most important commercial centre on the island.
+The site today has a number of important remains, including a theatre, public baths and a gymnasium.

 We then drive to Famagusta, a city which has developed a distinctly Levantine air since it was taken and occupied by Turkey in 1974.
 It is now well known for its jewellery, copper work and pottery.
-Founded around 274 BC on the site of an earlier Egyptian settlement, Arsinoe, Famagusta remained a small fishing village until it emerged as a port when Salamis, Cyprus’ former capital, was destroyed.
+Founded around 274 BCE as Arsinoe, it remained a small fishing village until it emerged as a port when Salamis, Cyprus’ former capital, was destroyed.
 By 1300 Famagusta had become one of the chief emporia of the Eastern Mediterranean, with wealthy merchants and well-endowed churches.
 It prospered under the Lusignan dynasty who fortified it and built St Nicholas’ Cathedral (now a mosque with a towering minaret).
 It retains its ramparts and a castle overlooking its harbour.
 After 1400 Genoese and Venetian merchants settled here and it eventually became part of the great Venetian trading empire.
 In 1571, it fell to the Ottomans, who ruled here until 1878.
 We shall visit the old town with its beautiful Venetian Gothic palaces, the Nestorian Church of St George, and the citadel, now called ‘Othello’s Tower’.
-We shall also visit the Lala Mustafa Pasa Camii, once the Latin Cathedral of St Nicholas, the finest example of Gothic architecture on the island and throughout the Middle East.
-It was built between 1298 and 1326 by the very same architect who constructed the Cathedral of Reims, in France.
+We also visit the Lala Mustafa Pasa Camii, once the Latin Cathedral of St Nicholas, the finest example of Gothic architecture on the island and throughout the Middle East.
+It was built between 1298 and 1326 in a very similar style to the Cathedral of Reims, in France.
 After visiting Famagusta, we drive west across the flat Mesaoria, Cyprus’ central plain, to reach our hotel in Nicosia.
 (Overnight Nicosia) B

 • Büyük Han